AaHaHaa/MMTools/README.md

    - Support ring- and linear-oscillator configurations with fast convergence (with the use of `saved_data`).
 For linear oscillators, inclusion of influence from pulses of both directions to the gain medium is considered.
 As an example, please see the numerical section of [our paper](http://josab.osa.org/abstract.cfm?URI=josab-38-3-743) to understand the necessity of this two-pulse saturation effect in a linear oscillator.
 7. Support noise-seeded processes, such as spontaneous Raman scattering, with [the newly-developed noise model](https://doi.org/10.48550/arXiv.2410.20567).
 8. For multimode, GPU computations (with Nvidia CUDA) is highly recommended.
 I have written a lot of CUDA files to speed up simulations.
 It is controlled by `sim.gpu_yes=true/false`.

+### Non-waveguide 3D-UPPE:
+1. It solves the pulse propagation with a nested [RK4IP](http://www.sciencedirect.com/science/article/pii/S0010465512004262) (Runge-Kutta under the interaction picture).
+Please find details in the 3D-UPPE's readme.
+2. Adaptive step-size control are implemented (for the nested RK4IP).
+3. Support broadband scenarios by having $\beta_p(\omega)$.
+4. Support both scalar and polarized scenarios, controlled with `sim.scalar=true/false`.
+7. Support noise-seeded processes, such as spontaneous Raman scattering, with [the newly-developed noise model](https://doi.org/10.48550/arXiv.2410.20567).
+8. Efficient GPU computations (with Nvidia CUDA) is implemented.
+It is controlled by `sim.gpu_yes=true/false`.

 ## Fourier-Transform tutorial
 Since I've seen many misuse of Fourier Transform, I wrote [this tutorial](https://doi.org/10.48550/arXiv.2412.20698).
 Please take a look.
 Briefly speaking for one misuse, it's necessary to use MATLAB's `ifft` for Fourier Transform into the spectral domain.